 Information should be encrypted and stored in the UK, or outside the UK only where 'appropriate safeguards' (as defined by applicable data protection legislation in the UK) are in place and Grant Thornton UK LLP and Grant Thornton UK Advisory & Tax LLP should have a right of audit regarding information and facilities.
-Third parties must also carry out appropriate background checks on any authorised personnel with access to the Grant Thornton UK LLP and Grant Thornton UK Advisory & Tax LLP information and systems.
+Third parties must also carry out appropriate background checks on any authorised personnel with access to the Grant Thornton UK LLP and Grant Thornton UK LLP and Systems.